tuffacton/helm-charts/eks-terraform/README.md

 cat ${CERT_FILE} ${KEY_FILE} > delegate-cert.pem
 ```

-Then use that pem to create a secret to use with your delegate:
+Then use that pem to create a secret to use with your delegate (you can add more `--from-file` to this command if you have many certificates required)
 ```
 kubectl create secret generic harness-delegate-cert -n harness-delegate-ng --from-file custom-cert1=delegate-cert.pem
 ```